ScienceComputing/NGSOmics_Programming/README.md

 # Quantitative Biology (Under Active Construction)

-This repository houses various coding practice, learning notes, assignment/competition solutions based on the materials from various computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.
+This repository houses coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.

 ## Technical aspect